7 ways to sell your stuff

 Any cash you make is better than your old items sitting around, collecting dust, right?

-What’s your favourite way to sell your stuff?
+What’s your favorite way to sell your stuff?